ajimeneo/dataproc-bigdata/sections/02-PuttingAllTogether.md

 ![Process Group](/images/380-nifi.png)

-Check the queue and see 482 messages transformed:
+So Start the **JoltTransformJSON** processor, stop it and refresh everything from the canvas.
+Go the the queue after JoltTransformJSON tranformation and see 482 messages transformed:

 ![Process Group](/images/390-nifi.png)